OKyne1/ot_genome_project/2_annotation_scripts/domain_annotation/README.md

 **Product**: This is where I plant to store the TPR and ANK information.
 From what I've pulled out of the gbff files, it looks like I can just overwrite this information for (nearly) all cases.

+### Parsing the Hmmer Output
+Different approaches are required for both anks and tprs.
+For anks we give details on both the repeat and the number of repeats, where as for tprs, this isn't possible as there is no standardised database.

+#### Parsing Ank Hmmer Output
+Need to convert to a txt file with this format: locus_tag    product

+Product should be "Ankyrin repeat protein with "$number" ankyrin repeats"

+#### Parsing tpr Hmmer Output

+### Overwriting Product
+The script [overwriting_gbff.py](https://github.com/OKyne1/ot_genome_project/blob/main/2_annotation_scripts/domain_annotation/3_adding_2_gbff/overwriting_gbff.py) can takes a gbff file and txt file.
+This overwrites the product in the gbff file based on the data in the txt file (col1=locus_tag and col2=product).

+### Other annotations
+Currently this work hasn't tried to detect annotations which aren't detected by hmmer.
+This may be a limitation and could be worth investigating.

 ## To Do
 Currently the tprs are producing multiple tpr hits of different types on the same locus tag.
 Are these unique or is it that these are duplicated hits?
 Yes these hits are being duplicated.
 For a location it can produce multiple different hits for the different models.